Contact person

 It raised questions we would not have asked ourselves and helped us see new opportunities

-To address these challenges in the long term, UBD Cleantech took part in the research project REMARKABLE (Remanufacturing: Key enabler to future business).
+To address long-term challenges, UBD Cleantech participated in the REMARKABLE project (Remanufacturing: Key Enabler to Future Business).
 Together with RISE and other partners, they developed a strategic roadmap for remanufacturing.
-The roadmap provided a clearer overview of potential development paths and helped the company frame key questions about its future direction.
+The roadmap provided clearer visibility of possible development paths and helped frame important questions for the future.

 – It raised questions we would not have asked ourselves and helped us see new opportunities, says Jens Fischlein.

-The market for remanufacturing is expanding, particularly in electronics where demand for spare parts is expected to grow as components become more advanced and new production phases out earlier.
-Diesel particulate filters will remain important, especially for heavy vehicles.
-The roadmap offers a framework for the journey ahead and helps UBD Cleantech prioritise its next steps.
+The market for remanufacturing is expanding, especially in electronics where demand for spare parts is expected to increase as components become more sophisticated and new production is phased out earlier.
+Diesel particulate filters will continue to be important, particularly for heavy vehicles.
+The roadmap provides a starting point for how UBD Cleantech intends to approach the future.

 – Awareness of circular solutions is increasing, and we see a clear shift in how both manufacturers and workshops are thinking.
 Our priority right now is to strengthen relationships with existing customers, while recognising that the expertise we are developing is also opening doors to new markets and customers, says Jens Fischlein.